Ronald McGill

 It moves to the fight to enter, and the subsequent experience of, higher education: studying town planning for five years at Heriot-Watt University in Edinburgh.

-The book includes a tribute to magical north-west Cumbria (Ch 10).
+The book includes a tribute to magical north-west Cumbria.
 I was in my late 20s.
 There, I managed to combine town planning and historic town centre renewal with new-build housing and conservation funding.
 It inspired my first technical journal paper.
 Ten years later, I would have stayed.

-The professional side of The Expatriate experience is captured
+The professional side of The Expatriate is captured

-in City Management in Developing Counties (see the tab below).
+in the book City Management in Developing Countries.
+This is the Urbanist dimension.